SESMG/electricity_mix_traffic_light/README.md

 # Electricity Mix Traffic Light

+The returned status is intended to raise awareness about the current electricity mix.
+Based on this, people can consciously switch shiftable loads (such as washing machines or dishwashers) at times with a high renewable share.
+This conserves grid capacity and avoids the use of fossil fuels to generate electricity.

 ## Description
 With the help of this program, the current electricity mix of a European control area (freely selectable by the user) is evaluated and categorized with regard to the share of renewable energies (offshore wind, onshore wind, solar) - for example in a traffic light color scheme.